Employee Assistance Program Guidelines

-The aupervisor will request the EAP Coordinator contact the EAP Service Provider to arrange the visit.
+The supervisor will request the Injury Management and Wellbeing Coordinator contact the EAP Service Provider to arrange the visit.

 Home/hospital visits are limited to one visit per eligible staff member per calendar year.
 If appropriate, during the visit the EAP Service Provider will make arrangements for the eligible staff member to receive further counselling via critical incident debrief services or the regular EAP service.

 Depending on the circumstances, the cost of a home/hospital visit may be charged to the school or section requesting the service.